Best Income Protection Insurance For Contractors In 2024

 Do you worry about how you will pay the bills if you cannot work?
 Do you have loved ones that would suffer from financial hardship without your monthly income?

-This comprehensive guide about income protection is essential reading.
-Find out how a modest monthly payment can provide not only a replacement salary but complete peace of mind.
+This comprehensive contractors income protection insurance guide is essential reading.
+Find out how a modest monthly payment can provide a replacement salary and complete peace of mind.

 All About Income Protection Insurance For Contractors

-Income protection is an insurance cover that provides a replacement salary should you be unable to work for a time.
-It gives that feeling of financial wellbeing in return for paying a regular monthly premium into a fixed term policy.
+Income protection is insurance coverage that provides a replacement salary if you cannot work for a time.
+It gives that feeling of financial well-being in return for paying a regular monthly premium into a fixed-term policy.

 Why Do Contractors Need Income Protection?

-As a contractor working either as a sole trader or using a limited company, it is unlikely you are protected by a sick pay policy as offered by businesses to their employees.
+As a contractor working either as a sole trader or using a limited company, you are unlikely protected by a sick pay policy as businesses offer to their employees.
 Depending on the industry, an employee may be paid anywhere from one month to one year of their salary when off sick.

 As a contractor, if you cannot work due to illness or injury, you would receive the UK government sickness benefit, a payment of just under £100 payable for up to 28 weeks.